SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 of the trajectory and it's groups and subbranches (they format and hand over the request to the service).
-There is a general scheme to storage, which is *whatever is stored to disk is the ground truth and therefore cannot be changed*.
+There is a general scheme to storage, which is *whatever is stored to disk is the ground truth and therefore cannot/should not be changed*.
 So basically as soon as you store parts of your trajectory to disk they will stay there!
-So far there is no real support for changing data that was stored to disk (you can delete some of it, see below).
+So far there is no real support for changing data that was stored to disk (you can delete or rewrite some of it, see below).

 Why being so restrictive?
 Well, first of all, if you do simulations, they are like numerical *scientific experiments*, so you run them, collect your data and keep these results.
 There is usually no need to modify the first raw data after collecting it.
 You may analyse it and create novel results from the raw data, but you usually should have no incentive to modify your original raw data.
 Second of all, HDF5 is bad for modifying data which usually leads